emineozsahin/Bioinformatics/Alignment.md

 ```

 ## [MUSCLE](http://www.drive5.com/muscle/manual/index.html)
-MUSCLE is a progressive aligner that features rapid sequence distance estimation using k-mer counting, progressive alignment using a profile function termed the log-expectation score, and refinement using tree-dependent restricted partitioning of the sequences[Drive & Valley, 2004](http://nar.oxfordjournals.org/content/32/5/1792.full.pdf+html).
+MUSCLE is a progressive aligner that features rapid sequence distance estimation using k-mer counting, progressive alignment using a profile function termed the log-expectation score, and refinement using tree-dependent restricted partitioning of the sequences [Drive & Valley, 2004](http://nar.oxfordjournals.org/content/32/5/1792.full.pdf+html).
 The defaults are optimized for best accuracy.
 However, one can reduce the run-time on large alignments without too much reduction in accuracy by reducing the maximum number of iterations.

 + Suitable for medium-large alignments up to 1000 sequences.
 + Not suitable for sequences with low homology N-terminal and C-terminal extensions.